davbo/blog/content/posts/xps-2019-setup.md

 summary: Getting my new XPS ready for doing dev work was frustrating at times but I'm happy with the outcome.
 Hopefully sharing my setup can help others.
 ---

+_Updated: 27/06 with some additional notes on using fscrypt_

 ## Not cut out to be a Mac owner ##

 Recently I started some contract software development work.
 As my ThinkPad x200